 It’s not a winter or proper waterproof jacket.
 It’s primarily designed for good weather and active people.
 If you need full-on cold weather or rain gear, then look elsewhere.

 The Patagonia Houdini Jacket At A Glance

 - Weight: 3.1 oz. (women’s small)

 - Materials: 100% ripstop nylon

 Patagonia’s Houdini Jacket is a classic, lightweight wind-cheater (wind-breaker to some).
 It’s perfect for throwing in your pack when you set out on hikes, runs, cycling, or camping trips in spring, autumn, or summer.
 It’s also ideal for throwing on when it starts to rain or the wind picks up, though it’s not a fully waterproof rain jacket.
 It’s also got a super useful chest pocket which is often omitted on lightweight jackets.

 Whilst there are more breathable options available, the Houdini still offers a winning combination of weight, wind resistance, price, and style and is one of our favourite anoraks for travel.
 This Patagonia Houdini shell really serves a particular use and it does it well.

-I reviewed the women’s option, but a men’s version is also available.
+I reviewed the Patagonia women’s Houdini jacket option, but a men’s version is also available.